Previous 680-700 of 829 Next

 In the Classroom

 Divide students into small groups and have them take notes about Hurricane Andrew using Memo Notepad, reviewed here.
 Next enhance student learning by having them take notes about Hurricane Ian - September 2022, reviewed here.
 Extend student learning by having them make a Padlet, reviewed here, with columns to make comparisons between the two hurricanes.
-Then ask them to use Flip, reviewed here, to explain to other students what was most significant about both hurricanes.
+Then ask them to use Padlet to create a video to explain to other students what was most significant about both hurricanes.
 Ask them to respond to other student's videos.
+This is a link to the Padlet Help section for posting video or an image.

 Add your comments below (available only to members) | Become a Member